r-hub/blog/content/post/2021-10-07-input-checking/index.md

 [^4]: The [Don't Repeat Yourself (DRY) principle of software development](https://en.wikipedia.org/wiki/Don't_repeat_yourself), also mentioned in this post on [caching](https://blog.r-hub.io/2021/07/30/cache/)

 [^5]: See [this earlier blog post](https://blog.r-hub.io/2019/12/12/internal-functions/) for more information about why and who you would go with writing internal functions.

+[^6]: This is a complex discussion often caricatured, but that has already been treated on some occasions such as [this blog post from Jim Hester](https://www.tidyverse.org/blog/2019/05/itdepends/).